 For clients in the public sector, the participatory budgeting feature is used the most because it’s a way to rapidly grow the user base and that’s mainly due to the economic incentive behind it.
 We launched a participatory budgeting exercise in Madrid, and managed to gather over 2,000 users in less than two weeks.

-Have you considered integrating blockchain technology
+Have you considered integrating blockchain technology into Kuorum's platform?

 We are also looking into using natural language processing (NLP) to filter the initiatives available on the platform and classify them by area of interests.
 We are working on this in collaboration with the University of Vienna, which has already developed this technology and needs to test it in real use cases.
 In March, their PhD students will arrive to help us with integrating NLP in our system.